Large Scale Open-Set Deep Logo Detection: Datasets

 We need a large scale dataset with a large number of logo classes to evaluate our logo detection framework.
 There is no such public dataset, therefore, we built our own dataset, OSLD, which we released for research purposes\footnote{Available at \url{https://github.com/mubastan/osld}}.

 \textbf{OSLD (Open Set Logo Detection) Dataset}.
-OSLD dataset consists of product images downloaded from amazon.com (Figure~\ref{fig:samples}).
+OSLD dataset consists of eCommerce product images, as shown in Figure~\ref{fig:samples}.
 The dataset has 20K labeled images, 1M unlabeled image URLs, and 12.1K logo classes with 20.8K canonical logo images.
 We obtained two types of annotations to train our detection and matching networks: \begin{itemize} \item Logo bounding boxes (bbox), without class labels, for 20K product images with 12.1K logo classes.
 We used these annotations to train and evaluate the generic logo detection.
 Note that it would not be possible to train a closed-set logo detection system on this dataset, as there are only a few instances of each logo class. \item The matching canonical logo image for each of the bounding boxes.
 We used these bounding box to canonical logo image pair annotations to train the matching CNN. \end{itemize}

 We split the dataset into training, validation and test sets, in a strictly open-set setting, i.e., training, validation and test set logo classes are totally different and there is no logo class overlap between the splits.
 The training, validation and test sets have 15.7K, 1.8K and 2.4K images with 4.1K, 500 and 500 logo classes respectively.
 The splits contain 300, 200 and 200 images without any logos.